 • 1.

-Elliott J, et al. Substantial reductions in the number of diabetic ketoacidosis and severe hypoglycaemia episodes requiring emergency treatment lead to reduced costs after structured education in adults with type 1 diabetes.
+Elliott J , et al. Substantial reductions in the number of diabetic ketoacidosis and severe hypoglycaemia episodes requiring emergency treatment lead to reduced costs after structured education in adults with type 1 diabetes.
 Diabet Med 2014; 31:847853.

-• Crossref
+• PubMed

 • Search Google Scholar